cdonne/Invasive-cup-project-/Analysis/README.md

 ## 2/24/21

+### Kendall rank sum correlation test
+- used to evaluate the relationship between growth rate and age at maturity and final length in the invasive snails
+- see output file for results (Kendalloutput)

 ### General linear model
 - a nested design was used to assess the differences in life history traits between invasive and native snails
 - see output file for the tables (Nested_GLMoutput)